beeware/rubicon-objc/docs/tutorial/tutorial-2.rst

 You'll also notice that our example code *doesn't* have an `__init__()` method like you'd normally expect of Python code.
-As we're defining an Objective-C class, we need to follow the Objective-C object lifecycle - which means defining initializer methods that are visible to the Objective-C runtime, and invoking them over that bridge.
+As we're defining an Objective-C class, we need to follow the Objective-C object life cycle - which means defining initializer methods that are visible to the Objective-C runtime, and invoking them over that bridge.